zyreoo/juice/games/Platform_Lands/README.md

 The player gradually unlocks new levels of the simulation by exploring diverse biomes, solving puzzles, and gathering resources needed to progress.
 Each unlocked biome introduces new challenges and pieces of the story, revealing the mysteries behind the simulation.
 Step by step, the player gets closer to escaping the simulation.

----
-*Remember: Focus on gameplay mechanics and player experience.
-Save the details about story, art style, sound design, UI flowcharts, marketing plans, or achievements for later.*